neirenoir/bulking/README.md

 keep some of yesterday's nutritional values, which can help you break through some of those higher nutrient requirements, or simply help you have a more varied diet.
 The number of days that are taken into account and the importance they have over the "theoretical maximum" are configurable.

+In addition, if you go to bed with a full belly, you will wake up feeling better than ever!
+For the following 20 minutes (a Minecraft day), you will enjoy a 10% to all stats thanks to the **Sumptuous Feast** effect.
+The stats Sumptuous Feast boosts are configurable via a data pack, so you can boost modded stats too!

 ## Configurable?
 Yes, many aspects of the mod can be configured, one way or another.
 The health